NIAAA Director's Report on Institute Activities to the 146th Meeting of the National Advisory Council on Alcohol Abuse and Alcoholism

 Curated data, including all assessment domains and computational analysis pipelines, will be released annually through the NDA starting in December 2017.

-The CRAN Committee is currently working to develop a Funding Opportunity Announcement (FOA) that will encourage applications that use ABCD data to answer a range of questions about risk and protective factors for alcohol, drug, and nicotine misuse and the effects of these substances on the developing brain.
-Other NIH Institutes are exploring participation in the FOA to support work that addresses additional questions that could be answered with ABCD data.
+The CRAN Committee is currently working to develop a Notice of Funding Opportunity (NOFO) that will encourage applications that use ABCD data to answer a range of questions about risk and protective factors for alcohol, drug, and nicotine misuse and the effects of these substances on the developing brain.
+Other NIH Institutes are exploring participation in the NOFO to support work that addresses additional questions that could be answered with ABCD data.

 The most recent CRAN blog (addictionresearch.nih.gov/blog), was contributed by Doug Tipperman, Tobacco Policy Liaison in the Office of Policy, Planning, and Innovation at the Substance Abuse and Mental Health Services Administration (SAMHSA).
 It explores the idea that smoking cessation can improve behavioral outcomes in individuals with mental health and/or substance use disorders.